SBEVSL/sbevsl_migrated/readme.txt

 warned!

-- Motif finder searches tend to run significantly faster if, once the search is started, the user selects the PyMol Viewer window and presses Escape to switch into text mode.
+- Motif finder searches tend to run significantly faster if, once the search is started, the user selects the PyMOL Viewer window and presses Escape to switch into text mode.
 To switch back, simply press Escape again.

 - Exporting CSV files via the user interface button for a search with no results